kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(d\) Within 30 days after December 16, 1985, each U.S. air carrier and commuter operator must notify the office specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1), in writing, of those slots used for operations described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]](a)(1) on December 16, 1985.

-\(e\) Any slot not held by an operator on December 16, 1985 shall be allocated in accordance with the provisions of §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]], 93.219 or 93.225 of this subpart.
+\(e\) Any slot not held by an operator on December 16, 1985 shall be allocated in accordance with the provisions of [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§§93.217]], 93.219 or 93.225 of this subpart.

 \[Doc.
 No. 24105, 50 FR 52195, Dec.
 20, 1985, as amended by Amdt.
 93-52, 51 FR 21717, June 13, 1986\]